jordanbarkin/socket-chat/README.md

 `integration_tests.py` contains testing code.
 Client input and output happens through wrapper functions that feed in simulated keyboard input in testing mode.
-The output function gathers the client's output and sends it to the testing library, which thene xamines it for errors.
+The output function gathers the client's output and sends it to the testing library, which then examines it for errors.

 `messages_unit_tests.py` contains unit tests for the serialization and deserialization library.

+First, start the server with `python3 server.py`.

-To run all the tests at once, run `python3 client.py -t`
+Then, to run all the tests at once, run `python3 client.py -t`